vyomasystems-lab/challenges-KeerthanaM15/level1_design1/README.md

 # Multiplexer Design Verification

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in 32 2-bit inputs inp0 to inp31, 5 - bit selection lines sel and gives 2-bit output out
+The test drives inputs to the Design Under Test which takes in 32 2-bit inputs inp0 to inp31, 5 - bit selection lines sel and gives 2-bit output out

 The values are assigned to the input port using
 ```